CudaText-addons/cuda_spell_checker/readme/readme.txt

 2)
 You can enable permanent checking after a) file opening, b) text editing.
+See the topic above in this readme-file, about menu "Options / Settings-plugins / Spell Checker", you can do changes from that menu too, it is the same as editing file install.inf by hands.

 2a) For file opening.
 Use API event "on_open", write it to file "py/cuda_spell_checker/install.inf" like this: